PerfectlySoft/PerfectDocs/guide/JSON.md

 XCTAssert(user.age == user2.age)
 ```

+Note that the `JSONDecoding.objectIdentifierKey` (the value of which is "_jsonobjid") key/value pair that identifies the Swift object to be decoded must be in the incoming JSON string.
+If it is not present then the result of jsonDecode will be a regular Dictionary instead of the intended Swift object.

 ### JSON Conversion Error

 As an object is converted to or from a JSON string, the process may throw a ```JSONConversionError```.
 This is defined as follows: